space-wizards/docs/src/en/space-station-14/departments/atmos/proposals/station-air-recirculation.md

   - This change might be too breaking.
 An alternative "return vent" could be mapped to the station, which would allow the return of air to the station's recyclernet.
 This honestly makes more sense, as we're dealing with vent-based gas flow now, not scrubber-based gas management.
 - The ExternalBound of air vents will have to be changed to allow the venting of air at a higher pressure than standard atmospheric pressure, to promote the natural flow of gas.
 - A more complex air alarm may have to be implemented to handle the valve-based control of cooling and heating (perhaps a computer system?).
+- Tests and observation will have to be done in order to tune gas miner values to ensure that the station's air reserves are not infinite, but still have a small trickle of incoming gas for burn chambers.

 ### Benefits (Arguments for the implementation)
 1. **Proper atmospheric flow.**